Ongoing Chinese Influence Operations Could Strengthen the Case for a TikTok Ban

 Which is happening all the time.
-Just today, Microsoft reported that Chinese state-sponsored group ‘Volt Tycoon’ has conducted various operations designed to disrupt critical communications infrastructure between the US and Asia, with a view to manipulating such in cases of future crises.
+Just today, Microsoft reported that Chinese state-sponsored group ‘Volt Tycoon’ has conducted various operations designed to disrupt critical communications infrastructure between the US and Asia, with an aim to manipulate such in cases of future crises.

 As per Microsoft: